-- Expand your vocabulary: Total vocabulary size varies greatly from person to person but typically, a person uses approximately 5,000 words in speech, and double that in writing.
+1. Expand your vocabulary: Total vocabulary size varies greatly from person to person but typically, a person uses approximately 5,000 words in speech, and double that in writing.
 A college-educated native speaker can have a vocabulary as large as 80,000 words!
 Why the big difference?
 Because college graduates have been exposed to more words and tend to be comfortable with the idea of learning and synthesizing new information.

-- Appreciate the art of language: The various rhythms and flow of speaking and writing make it almost like an art form.
+2. Appreciate the art of language: The various rhythms and flow of speaking and writing make it almost like an art form.
 That’s why people love books that have been carefully laced with compelling descriptors or show-stopping movie dialogues (“here’s lookin’ at you kid!”).
 Just as how we appreciate a good painting, sculpture or a play, we can train ourselves to acknowledge the perfect usage of words, especially if they have an emotional impact on us and those around us.
 You can become a patron of languages by soaking in the beauty of a well-written book, poem, movie script or the lyrics of song.

 The truth is that better and more appropriate words flow through us when feel stable and centered within.
 So the next time you open your mouth or write an email, take a deep breath to clear out your mind, check in with your emotions, and clarify the intent of your communication and what effect you would like it to have on the person at the other end.

-- Protect yourself from harmful words: Vulgarity and swear words can offend some people, including me.
-I remember attending a stand-up comedy show of a famous American comedian who I expected would be a bit crass.
-But it ended up being a bit too much for me and I had to walk out.
-His act was filled with sexual innuendo and expletives, which overshadowed the humor.
-Besides crude comedians, we may come across people with an offensive and aggressive manner of speaking, which could disturb our peace of mind.
-If there’s someone in your immediate environment who puts you down and makes you feel bad about yourself, consider building some boundaries or cutting them out of your life.
-I’ve written extensively on how to deal with these toxic individuals, in this post.
-Words are potent, and having someone spew words like venom on you will surely have a negative impact on your self-esteem.
+We can come across people with an offensive and aggressive manner of speaking, which could disturb our peace of mind.
+If there’s someone in your life who puts you down with their verbal power consider building some boundaries or cutting them out of your life.
+Words are potent, and having someone spew words like venom on you will surely mess with your mind.

-Words make the most unknowable concepts knowable to all of us – all stories, ideas and creative insights are birthed through words.
+Words make unknowable concepts, knowable to us – all stories, ideas and creative insights are birthed from it.
 Like a dormant seed, words will nourish it with the right context, meaning and purpose; ultimately, it helps us express our soul’s essence and connect with our human nature.